 - Emotional distress

-It’s important to seek out the services of an experienced Los Angeles scaffolding attorney, as we can help you determine your case’s worth.
-Our attorneys will also work tirelessly to negotiate a fair settlement outside of court, if at all possible.
-Please contact Greenberg & Ruby, LLP today at (323) 782-0535 for your free consultation to discuss how best we can help you.
+It's important to seek out the services of an experienced Los Angeles scaffolding attorney, as they can help you determine your case's worth.
+Greenberg And Ruby Injury Attorneys work tirelessly to negotiate maximum settlements outside of court, but have also been very successful at trial.
+Attorney Emily Ruby has secured more than $30M in compensation over the last 10 years alone.
+Contact them today at (323) 782-0535 to obtain a free consultation.